Hedgelaying: Cornish style

 The shrubs are laid along the top of an earth bank faced with stones.
 Frequently the stones are set in herringbone style.
 Not all Cornish hedges have shrubs on top of the bank.

 Motorway style

 A modern style described first in the TCV Hedging Handbook as "motorway style" has been developed.
-This style dispenses with heathering and, with a post and rail fence on the field side behind it, does not need to be stockproof.
+This style dispenses with heathering and, having a post and rail fence on the field side behind it, does not need to be stockproof.
 Often stakes are dispensed with as well, almost all the brush trimmed off, the pleachers cut short and then laid low into the post and rail fence.

 Modern hedges also tend to leave more trees as standards within the hedge.
 There is also emerging interest in reviving older methods of using live stakes (crop and pleach style).